-The objective of this course “Foundations of Power BI – Data to Dashboard” is to make you learn how to produce effective reports in Power BI Desktop and share them on Power BI.com.
-You get to learn how to use Power BI for loading data, creating reports, sharing the reports, creating dashboards, etc. You will learn how to use Power Query to clean the data before loading and few Power Query techniques.
+The objective of this course “Foundations of Power BI – Data to Dashboard” is to help you learn how to produce effective reports in Power BI Desktop and share them on Power BI.com.
+You will learn how to use Power BI to creating reports from data already prepared for you by others, sharing the reports, creating dashboards, etc. Finally you will be introduced to the topic of how to use Power Query to connect to data, clean and reshape the data before loading into Power BI.

 In this module, you will learn how to create your first Power BI report - <strong>Sales Summary Report </strong>as shown below.
 You will learn how to define the layout of the Power BI report, add a logo, add the title for the report, add various visuals such as Map, Column Chart, Bar Chart, Line Chart, Slicer, and Card.
 You will also learn about the default <strong>cross-filtering</strong> and how to set it the way you want.
 You will understand the difference between Slicer filtering and cross-filtering.
 You will also learn about having your own <strong>theme</strong> and how to find and set various formatting options.
 You will learn how to use <strong>Bookmarks</strong> in your report to create various views of the report and view them later like a PowerPoint presentation. <img class="alignnone wp-image-28175 size-full" src="https://exceleratorbi.com.au/wp-content/uploads/2019/01/Sales-Summary-Report.png" alt="Sales Summary Report" width="927" height="541" /> The following are the lessons in this module: